-Robert Rauschenberg: The Early 1950s and John Cage: Scores from the Early 1950sare presented simultaneously and draw record crowds.
-The Museum organizes touring exhibitions of work by Yasumasa Morimura and Lorna Simpson, the first major one-person shows for each.
+Robert Rauschenberg: The Early 1950s and John Cage: Scores from the Early 1950s are presented simultaneously and draw record crowds.
+The MCA organizes touring exhibitions of work by Yasumasa Morimura and Lorna Simpson, the first major one-person shows for each.
 Art at the Armory: Occupied Territory transforms the future site of the MCA’s new building from a military facility to a temporary art museum featuring eighteen installations.
-The MCA unveils designs for the new building at its twenty-fifth anniversary gala.
+The MCA unveils designs for the new building at its 25th anniversary gala.

 Exhibitions are mounted for Russian artist Ilya Kabakov and British artist Rachel Whiteread.
 The MCA hosts three major traveling exhibitions: In the Spirit of Fluxus; Susan Rothenberg: Paintings and Drawings; and Hand-Painted Pop: American Art in Transition, 1955–1962.
 Mrs. Beatrice Cummings Mayer is recognized for giving $7.5 million to establish the Mayer Education Center in the new building.
 The facility will include a 300-seat auditorium, classrooms, and a 15,000-volume library.
 The Armory is demolished.
 On November 30 a ground-breaking ceremony for the MCA’s new building is held with new National Endowment for the Arts Chair Jane Alexander as the keynote speaker.

 The MCA’s Ontario Street building closes in January.
-The new building and sculpture garden opens on June 21–22, hosting more than 25,000 visitors during a 24-hour public preview, held on the summer solstice.
+The new building and sculpture garden opens on June 21–22, on the summer solstice, hosting more than 25,000 visitors during a 24-hour public preview.
 Enjoying five times the gallery space of the old facility, the museum, for the first time in its history, can display its collection and mount temporary exhibitions simultaneously.
 Shadow of Storms: Art of the Postwar Era from the MCA Collection features 125 works from the collection, while the major inaugural exhibition, Negotiating Rapture: The Power of Art to Transform Lives, explores art’s transcendent power.
 Art in Chicago, 1945–1995, celebrating five decades of Chicago’s rich artistic legacy, opens in November.
 The MCA launches the Refco Projects Series, featuring new work by young and emerging artists, such as Jennifer Pastor and Jorge Pardo.
 The MCA premieres its monthly after-hours event First Fridays.

 The MCA presents Cindy Sherman: Retrospective, the most comprehensive exhibition of Sherman’s work ever mounted.
-The MCA also organized the major exhibitions: California Scheming, Envisioning the Contemporary: Selections from the MCA Collection, Jana Sterbak and Mariko Mori.
-Joe Scanlan, Jacob Hashimoto, and Abigail Lane are each given their first U.S. museum shows.
-Adam Brooks created DeNaturalized, the first of four electronic tour projects commissioned by the MCA.
+The MCA also organized the major exhibitions: California Scheming, Envisioning the Contemporary: Selections from the MCA Collection, Jana Sterbak, and Mariko Mori.
+Joe Scanlan, Jacob Hashimoto, and Abigail Lane are each given their first US museum exhibitions.
+Adam Brooks creates DeNaturalized, the first of four electronic tour projects commissioned by the MCA.
 There were several major acquisitions to the MCA Collection including Chuck Close’s Cindy, Anselm Kiefer’s Banner, Dan Peterman’s Accessories to an Event (plaza), Jorge Pardo’s Vince Robbins, and Rauschenberg’s Retroactive II.
 Robert Fitzpatrick is named director and chief executive officer.